oapicf/pinterest-sdk/clients/java/generated/docs/MediaApi.md

     MediaApi apiInstance = new MediaApi(defaultClient);
-    String bookmark = "bookmark_example"; // String | Cursor used to fetch the next page of items Integer pageSize = 25; // Integer | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. try {
+    String bookmark = "bookmark_example"; // String | Cursor used to fetch the next page of items Integer pageSize = 25; // Integer | Maximum number of items to include in a single page.
+See documentation on [Pagination](/docs/reference/pagination/) for more information. try {
       MediaList200Response result = apiInstance.mediaList(bookmark, pageSize);
       System.out.println(result);